 Too much garlic in food–if your cooking involves a liquid

-If your meal’s recipe involves cooking with vegetable or beef broth, tomato, or any other kind of sauce, change the proportions of all ingredients.
+If your meal’s recipe involves cooking with vegetable or beef broth, tomato, or any other sauce, change the proportions of all ingredients.
 You might need a bigger pot and more time, but even professionals do this, so it is a bit more than a hallelujah and a prayer.
-It is a solid technique that really works in the field.
+It is a solid technique that works in the field.

 Now, add the extra ingredients to the pot and boil down the sauce to the same volume you expected on the heat prescribed by the recipe, meaning this will take a while.